NSU-SU19CSE299S16/SU19CSE299S16G01NSU/README.md

 **ACKNOWLEDGEMENT**

 Dear Sir,
-I am delighted to present to you “HealthyNSU”.
-The report includes procedures starting from Project proposal, analysis, approach, planning, integration, communication, cost estimation, time estimation, slack and other important elements.
+I am delighted to present to you “HealthyNSU”. you have been throughly helped thoughout the semester to develop this project .
 Your instructions has been strictly followed in every step and helped to complete the report.
-You have helped me a lot to complete this project on my own.
+You have helped me a lot to complete this project on my own.I thank you very much for guiding me on this project

 Yours Sincerely,